vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         2. body, html decode
         3. body, url decode
         4. header, cookie, url decode
-    4.	create a **String and regex matching** _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule._
+    4.	create a **String and regex matching** _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule_
 	    1. uri, starts with, no transform, _/reportBuilder/Editor.aspx_
     5.	create a rule named matchXSS
         1. type regular